Plant-Based Protein Sources

 Pseudo grains are technically seeds but still packed full of protein, fibre, vitamins and minerals and they contribute to a healthy balanced diet which is, at the end of the day, what most of us want in order for our bodies to give us what we need to stay healthy.

-GLuten free grains can be added to most meals including breakfast.
-Take a look at Amaranth, teff, quinoa, buckwheat, sorghum and millet.
+Gluten free grains can be added to most meals including breakfast.
+Take a look at

 If it’s easy, makes you feel great and it works for you then do it.
 Every small change will add up along the way to a healthier more energetic you.